vcu-swim-lab/SE-Figurative-Language/RQ3/buzilla_bug_priority/readME.md

 # Incivility Classification using Transformers

-This repository contains code for training a transformer-based model for incivility classification.
+This folder contains dataset and code for training a transformer-based model for Bug Report priority classification.
 The model is implemented using the PyTorch library and utilizes the Hugging Face Transformers library for pre-trained transformer models.

 ## Prerequisites